Picture

 As far as the 64 oz of water per day, there is nothing in medical literature that I have seen to account for this number.
 It appears to have been pulled out of thin air, probably on the spur of the moment, more than 100 years ago.
 And it also appears that no studies were done to even verify that it is accurate.
 I have seen a number of reports that suggest that the amount of water needed varies from person to person, dependent on personal variables, such as BMI.
 But, there are still physicians, nurses, and even nutritionists who fall back on this outdated and possibly dangerous recommendation.
 Obviously a 6 foot 5 professional football player who weighs well over 300 lbs. is not going to have the same water replacement requirements of a 90 year old 85 lb little old lady.
 But there are those who make the same recommendation for both of them because that is what they learned years ago and cannot bring themselves to change that course or kill that sacred cow.
 That sacred cow needs to be sacrificed on the altar of reason and actual scientific study.

-10. about 3 years ago on Brevity
+10. over 3 years ago on Brevity

 I’m gonna go out on a limn here, but that is kinda sketchy.